Johnson v. Arteaga-Martinez

 Johnson v.
-Arteaga-Martinez, 596 U.S. ___ (2022), was a United States Supreme Court case related to immigration detention.
+Arteaga-Martinez, 596 U.S. ___ (2022), was a United States Supreme Court case in which the court held that Section 1231(a)(6) of the Illegal Immigration Reform and Immigrant Responsibility Act of 1996 does not require the government to provide noncitizens detained for six months with bond hearings in which the Government bears the burden of proving, by clear and convincing evidence, that a noncitizen poses a flight risk or a danger to the community.

 Background

 Aliens who have been ordered to be deported by immigration courts can be detained by the federal government, pending their removal from the country.
 The statute that authorizes such detention does not contain a set time limit for the detention, but in Zadvydas v.
 Davis (2001), the Supreme Court read in a six-month limitation to avoid what it perceived were constitutional issues.
 Antonio Arteaga-Martinez filed a petition for a writ of habeas corpus in the United States District Court for the Middle District of Pennsylvania, arguing he was detained unlawfully due to the absence of a bond hearing.
 The district court granted his petition and ordered him released from detention, and after the federal government appealed, the United States Court of Appeals for the Third Circuit summarily affirmed, citing to its previous opinion in Guerrero-Sanchez v.
 Warden.
 The government subsequently filed a petition for a writ of certiorari.